Lolli-AK/vibe_coding_motivation_productivity_tool/README.md

 > *Transform fragmented work sessions into clear, actionable insights with AI-powered screenshot analysis*

 An app that helps you increase your productivity while also keeping your spirits up.
 Track what you did during a certain day with an app that runs seamlessly in the background for however long you want it.
-At the end of a session, read some words of encouragement, some ways to improve your workflow (if you choose), and a meme to motivate you for the next work session you sit down for!
+At the end of a session, read some words of encouragement, and some ways to improve your workflow (if you choose).

 ## 🌟 The Problem We're Solving